 After removing a skin patch fold it in half, sticky side in, and throw it away in a place where children and pets cannot get to it.
 Do not flush a used patch down the toilet.

-If you need to have any type of medical tests or surgery, or if you will be on bed rest, tell the doctor or surgeon ahead of time that you are using this medication.
-You may need to stop wearing the patches for a short time.
+If you need surgery or medical tests or if you will be on bed rest, you may need to stop using this medication for a short time.
+Any doctor or surgeon who treats you should know that you are using this medication.

 Store the skin patches at room temperature away from moisture and heat.
 Do not freeze or refrigerate.
 Keep each patch in its foil pouch until you are ready to apply it.